Gatineau is a city that abounds in outdoor and cultural events, with exciting shows and festivals that delight residents all year long.

 A neighbour of Ottawa and the biggest city in the Outaouais, Gatineau is indisputably a dynamic city that is making the most of its position in the heart of Canada's capital region.

 Gatineau extends over 348.5 km2.
-This fourth largest city in Quebec has more than 270,000 inhabitants.
+This fourth largest city in Quebec has close to 285,000 inhabitants.
 Together with Ottawa it forms the fourth largest urban agglomeration in Canada, with a population of more than one million.

 Gatineau's logo is a stylized “G” embracing its territory, a symbol with which everyone can identify.
 The three waves represent the rivers intersecting the city from west to east and from north to south.
 These three elements, combined with the green ribbons separating them, are reminders of the five municipalities from which the city was built: Aylmer, Buckingham, Gatineau, Hull and Masson-Angers.
 The blue evokes clear water and air, and the green is for nature, growth and safety.